 Open Supervised Device Protocol (OSDP) is a standard that has been developed by the Security Industry Association (SIA) in order to offer more secure access control communications.
-This protocol works across various types of readers, controllers, and software, and has been developed as a way to improve on issues of security that are often faced with other legacy systems.
+This protocol works across various types of readers, controllers, and software and has been developed as a way to address issues of security that are often prevalent with other legacy systems.

-In other words, the development of this protocol aimed to help implement, monitor and maintain a more stable and secure system of access control devices, which includes the use of advanced smart card technology applications and biometrics.
+In other words, the development of this protocol aims to help implement, monitor, and maintain a more stable and secure system of access control devices, including the use of advanced smart card technology applications and biometrics.

 In addition to improved security, it improves interoperability between access control and security devices, through bi-directional communication.
 To retain its focus on security, it is constantly refined, with OSDP v2.1.7 currently gaining recognition as a standard by the American National Standards Institute (ANSI).

-Manufacturers, like HID Global, Mercury and Cypress, are already using OSDP and it is recommended for use in government and other high-security settings, since the protocol meets all federal access control requirements, such as Public Key Infrastructure (PKI) for Federal Identity, Credential and Access Management (FICAM).
+Manufacturers like HID Global, Mercury, and Cypress are already using OSDP access control, and it is recommended for use in government and other high-security settings.
+This is because the protocol meets all federal access control requirements, such as Public Key Infrastructure (PKI) for Federal Identity, Credential and Access Management (FICAM).

 The Open Supervised Device Protocol (OSDP) is a way of linking together access control devices and smart cards in a way that guarantees optimum security.
 Other legacy systems, while popular and easier to use, unfortunately, do not always offer the same level of security, and are vulnerable to tampering.

-Implementing this is, therefore, crucial in ensuring that your access control system is up to date with all of the latest security system requirements.
+Implementing this is crucial in ensuring that your access control system is up to date with all of the latest security system requirements.

-The OSDP Protocol works through an audio-visual system, which integrates a user feedback mechanism to ensure an access control environment that is built for, and benefits, the user.
-Since encryption and authentication processes are already predefined, there is no need for guesswork, which takes a lot of stress and labor costs out of the equation.
-This also means that this protocol costs less to implement on devices already embedded in the system.
+The OSDP protocol works through an audio-visual system, which integrates a user feedback mechanism to ensure an access control environment that is built for and benefits the user.
+Since encryption and authentication processes are already predefined, there is no need for guesswork, which takes additional stress and cost of labor out of the equation.
+This also means this protocol costs less to implement on devices already embedded in the system.

 The main benefit of it is that it works across a range of devices and security solutions, regardless of the equipment manufacturer.
-This includes peripheral devices (PD’s), which include card readers, as well as other devices like secured access doors/gates and control panels (CP’s).
+This includes peripheral devices (PDs), like card readers, as well as other devices, such as secured access doors/gates and control panels (CPs).

-Internet Protocol (IP) environments can also use OSDP and it is recommended when Transmission Control Protocol/Internet Protocol TCP/IP, USB or other protocols are not available.
-OSDP over IP is currently in development and will be launched soon.
-This will ensure that the interoperability of this protocol extends even further.
+Internet Protocol (IP) environments can also use OSDP, and it is recommended when Transmission Control Protocol/Internet Protocol TCP/IP, USB, or other protocols are not available.

 Advantages over Wiegand